-Fry your steak in peanut oil for about 7 minutes before flipping it to the other side and fry for an additional 4 minutes.
+Fry your steak in peanut oil for about 7 minutes before flipping it to the other side and fry for another 4 minutes.
 Some smoke is inevitable, but you can be sure this won’t fill your kitchen in any choking way.

 2. Avocado Oil

-Avocado oil is another very common oil that can be used in frying steak.
+Avocado oil is another very common oil used in frying steak.
 This is an edible oil that has been extracted from the pulp of avocados, it can be used raw and for cooking.
-Avocado oil has a high smoke point, so it can be used for all kinds of high-heat cooking.
+Avocado oil has a high smoke point so that it can be used for all kinds of high-heat cooking.

 This is one of the best oil for stir fry.
 The smoking point is high as 520 degrees, so you can ensure your steak is pan-fried on all sides.
 This does not have much flavor hence it won’t affect the taste of your steak.